Palantir: Israel

 Palantir's London office was the target of demonstrations by pro-Palestine protesters in December 2023 after it was awarded a large contract to manage NHS data.
-The protesters accused Palantir of being "complicit" in Israeli war crimes in the Gaza war because it provides the Israel Defence Force (IDF) with intelligence and surveillance services, including a form of predictive policing.
+The protesters accused Palantir of being complicit in Israeli war crimes in the Gaza war because it provides the Israel Defence Force (IDF) with intelligence and surveillance services, including a form of predictive policing.
 In January 2024, Palantir agreed to a strategic partnership with the IDF under which it would provide the IDF with services to assist its "war-related missions".
 Karp has been emphatic in his public support for Israel.
 He has frequently criticized what he calls the inaction of other tech leaders.
 His position has prompted several employees to leave Palantir.

 In 2024, Irish politician and former Palantir employee Eoin Hayes was suspended by his party, the Social Democrats, for saying at a press conference that he had sold shares in Palantir before he entered politics, when he had sold the shares a month after being elected as a city councillor.
-Later that day, Hayes corrected the date in a statement.
-He issued a further clarifying statement after his suspension that evening.
-Hayes worked for Palantir between 2015 and 2017 but denied having any role relating to military contracts.
-The Social Democrats have been some of the most vocal critics of the Israeli invasion of the Gaza Strip and Hayes has been accused by a rival politician of "profiting from genocide".

-In May 2025, a pro-Palestinian protest was held in Denver against Congressman Jason Crow for repeatedly accepting campaign donations from Palantir.
+Hayes corrected the date in a statement issued that day and provided additional details later.
+The Social Democrats criticized the Israeli invasion of the Gaza Strip and accused Hayes of "profiting from genocide".
+In May 2025, a pro-Palestinian protest was held in Denver against Congressman Jason Crow for repeatedly accepting campaign donations from Palantir executives.

+Switzerland

+In late 2025, the left-leaning Swiss publication Republik revealed internal reports by the Swiss federal government that Switzerland had been courted as a client of Palantir since 2018.
+Palantir has offices in Zurich and Bern, and the Swiss Defence Department through Armasuisse was initially interested in buying Palantir's information systems, but larger deals with the Swiss government were rejected out of concern that data could be released to U.S. intelligence agencies.
+The publication also mentioned a possible reputational risk if Switzerland had adopted such surveillance software.
+Later it was made public that Palantir attempted to sue Republik for not having the right to reply to the allegations.

+Spain

+In July 2026, it was reported that the Spanish government has been directing government agencies and companies with stakes controlled by the sovereign wealth fund SEPI to avoid Palantir.
+A prospective contract with the company Navantia was reportedly blocked after the government interfered.
+Despite this, Palantir was awarded a contract with the Armed Forces Intelligence Center in 2023, and military commanders have reportedly defended the relationship with the company.